wormholecowboy/programming-notes/git.md

 git reset <commit>
  ### will also delete working dir changes
 git reset --hard
-git reset --hard <commit>
+git checkout HEAD file   // discard for one file only git checkout -- file    // same git reset --hard <commit>

 # BISECT: Diagnosing which commit is breaking